Gartner logo

 The complexity of modern supply chains means that changes in one region can reverberate through multiple tiers of suppliers, often in ways that procurement teams may not immediately see.
 This is where sub-tier mapping and deep supplier visibility become game-changing capabilities.

-To effectively manage the impact of tariffs, procurement needs more than just a list of primary suppliers—they need to understand how their suppliers source materials, which suppliers are at risk, and where potential vulnerabilities lie in the extended supply chain.
+To effectively manage the impact of tariffs on supply chains, procurement risk management needs to go beyond a list of primary suppliers — teams must understand how their suppliers source materials, which suppliers are at risk, and where potential vulnerabilities lie in the extended supply chain.
 They must map their full supply chain.

 Consider the potential impact of tariffs on electronics components imported from Asia.
 If a direct supplier sources raw materials from a country affected by tariffs, procurement teams may experience unexpected cost increases or delays.
 This highlights the importance of having visibility beyond immediate suppliers and knowing where every critical component originates.